baiyunming/I2DL_FinalProject/README.md

 Then the txt file in converted to csv file, which is need for creating an instance of defined AnimalDataset class in animal_dataset.py.

 ## Run TrainYolo.ipynb
 This ipynb file contains the whole training procedure of the model.
 One can either train the model by himself or load one pretrained model (https://drive.google.com/file/d/1-2HnaLOp3-Spj9Do0DRFYicACZmoIeZu/view?usp=sharing) and directly visualize the result on test dataset.

 model.py: definition of model
-animal_dataset.py: definition of dataset class loss.py: definition of multi-part loss class
+animal_dataset.py: definition of dataset class
+loss.py: definition of multi-part loss class
-utils: functions needed for evaluation of the model (calculating mean_average_precision)
+utils.py: functions needed for evaluation of the model (calculating mean_average_precision)